Tetragonisca angustula

-T. angustula is a very small bee and builds unobtrusive nests, allowing it to thrive in urban areas.
+Tetragonisca angustula is a very small bee and builds unobtrusive nests, allowing it to thrive in urban areas.
 It also produces large amounts of honey, and is thus frequently kept in wooden hives by beekeepers.
 T. angustula hives are often overlooked, and since the bee lacks a stinger, it is not seen as a threat to humans.

-Many of their behaviors are concerned with colonizing a new nest and producing offspring, demonstrated by their swarming and nursing behaviors, however a special caste of T. angustula are soldiers who are slightly larger than the workers.
+Many of their behaviors are concerned with colonizing a new nest and producing offspring, demonstrated by their swarming and nursing behaviors; however, a special caste of T. angustula are soldiers who are slightly larger than the workers.
 The soldiers in a T. angustula nest are very good at protecting the hive against intruders which makes up for not having a stinger.
 Some of these soldiers hover in mid air outside the nest, which is seen in the adjacent picture.

 Taxonomy and phylogeny

-T. angustula is a member of the order Hymenoptera, which is one of the four largest insect orders.
+Tetragonisca angustula is a member of the order Hymenoptera, which is one of the four largest insect orders.
 It is in the family Apidae, subfamily Apinae.
 Along with other species in the tribe Meliponini, T. angustula is a eusocial stingless bee.
 There are approximately 550 known species in this tribe, a majority of which are located in the Neotropics.

 T. angustula has two described two subspecies, T. angustula fiebrigi and T. angustula angustula which have different coloration on their mesepisternum and occupy slightly different regions.

 Description and identification

-T. angustula is an exceptionally small bee, about 4–5 mm.
+Tetragonisca angustula is an exceptionally small bee, about 4–5 mm.
 Along with all other bees in the tribe Meliponini, it is stingless and has a reduced wing venation and penicilla (bristles on the leg).
 The subspecies T. angustula fiebrigi has a light yellow mesepisternum, while T. angustula angustula has black.
 Guard bees, which make up about 1–6% of each hive, weigh more than foragers by about 30% and have smaller heads, as well as longer hind legs.
 Remarkable for the stingless bee clade, T. angustula has a pronounced size dimorphism between the queen and worker castes.